-Programme management of the Bachelor and Master Electrical Engineering programmes of the universities of technology in the Netherlands, Delft University of Technology, Eindhoven University of Technology, and University of Twente, convened to draw up the Domain-specific

-Frame of Reference for Electrical Engineering studies in the Netherlands.
+Programme management of the Bachelor and Master Electrical Engineering programmes of the universities of technology in the Netherlands, Delft University of Technology, Eindhoven University of Technology, and University of Twente, convened to draw up the Domain-specific Frame of Reference for Electrical Engineering studies in the Netherlands.
 In 2016, the first draft of this Frame of Reference was completed.
 The current Frame of Reference has been updated, but retains important, still valid parts of this 2016 version.
 In this Domain-specific Frame of Reference, the domain of electrical engineering has been described and the requirements for academic degree programmes in this domain have been specified.
 These requirements have been derived from the specifications for programmes in electrical engineering by the international renowned accreditation organisations in this domain ABET, the United States Accreditation Board for Engineering and Technology, and ASIIN, the German Accreditation Organisation for study programmes in Engineering, Informatics, Natural Sciences and Mathematics.
 In addition, the requirements have been drafted to meet the Meijers criteria.
 The Meijers criteria are generic academic qualifications for bachelor and master programmes of universities of technology in the Netherlands.
 The Meijers criteria have been approved by NVAO in this sense.
 The requirements have also been compared to the Bachelor and Master Electrical Engineering programmes of three reputed universities, ETH Zurich, TU Munich and KU Leuven.
 In this Frame of Reference, the subdomains of electrical engineering, as represented by the societies within the global organisation IEEE, Institute of Electrical and Electronics Engineers, have been identified.
 In view of the wide range of subdomains, the Frame of Reference states it not to be feasible for programmes to cover all subdomains.
 Therefore, programmes are to convey the core of electrical engineering, thereupon allowing students to specialise in subdomains.

 The objectives of the programme have been translated into the programme's intended learning outcomes.
-These intended learning outcomes include students being knowledgeable about electrical engineering core subjects, having adequate knowledge of mathematics and physics, being able to do research under supervision, knowing how to think and reason critically, taking scientific approaches to solve non-complex problems, knowing how to communicate about their work and the results thereof, knowing how to plan their activities, being aware of societal implications of their work, and being able to work in multi-disciplinary or inter-disciplinary contexts.
+These intended learning outcomes include students having command of the electrical engineering domain, being familiar with the latest theories, methods and techniques in this domain, being competent in one of the electrical engineering subdomains, being able to do research and to design independently, knowing how to reflect critically, reason and form opinions, taking scientific approaches to solve complex problems, knowing how to communicate about their work and the results thereof in international contexts, and being able to work in multi-disciplinary or inter-disciplinary contexts.
+The intended learning outcomes build upon those of the Bachelor Electrical Engineering programme.